rancilhac/Introgression-tests-from-gene-trees/README.md

 * `Nbs` : number of bootstrap replicates;
 * `bplot` : logical, whether to plot the pattern counts or not (default=T).

+The output is a list of several items

+ * `$pruned_trees` contains the phylogenetic trees retained for the test
+ * `$patterns_counts` contains the counts for the three alternative branching patterns
+ * `$D.stat` contains the D statistic (cf. below)
+ * `$bootstrap_results$replicates` contains the D statistic for each of the bootstrap replicates
+ * `$bootstrap_results$p-value` contains the p-value that Dstat = 0.

+ Additionnaly, if `bplot=T`, the script returns a plot displaying the distribution of the D-stat for all the bootstrap replicates (left pannel), and a barplot of the counts of the three branching patterns.